-Note that in 2018, the Official runDisney Merchandise store will be located in the brand new Arena located just as you enter the ESPN Wide World of Sports complex.
-In addition to the store, pre-purchased commemorative item pick-up and character meet and greets will also take place in the Arena.
+Note that in 2020, the Official runDisney Merchandise store will be located in the Arena located just as you enter the ESPN Wide World of Sports complex.
+In addition to the store, pre-purchased commemorative item pick-up and character meet and greets take place in the Arena.
 If you want the best selection of merchandise, go ahead and get in the merchandise queue first and then pick up your bib and race shirts after your shopping is completed.
 You’ll find your race bib pick up in the HP Field House and the race shirt pick up in the Visa Athletic Center.
 See the Event Guide for maps of all of the areas at the Expo.

 Many runners underestimate the time needed for the race expo.
 Include travel time, waiting to pick up your packet and commemorative items, time for shopping, and time for any seminars you want to attend.
 The Expo will be open Thursday, Friday, and Saturday.
 We recommend you get there as early as you can for the best selection of race merchandise.
 Merchandise always sells out at runDisney races.
 The earlier you get there, the better chance you’ll have of getting what you want!

 Tip: if you are wavering on a decision about purchasing a specific item, our suggestion is to go ahead and buy the item.
 Many do not know it, but if you change your mind, you can return any items at any Disney World merchandise location.
 So, if you buy a shirt and then realize you actually don’t want it, you can return it at your resort store.
 I’ve even returned merchandise weeks after the event.
 If you can swing the extra cost, it is better to buy it and return it if you change your mind.
 If you wait until a later time to purchase it, likely, the item will not be there.